+A Queer Existence

+The lives of young gay men in Aotearoa New Zealand

+MARK BEEHRE

-A Queer Existence The lives of young gay men in Aotearoa New Zealand MARK BEEHRE A Queer Existence is a major documentary project that uses photographic portraiture and oral history to record the life experiences of a group of 27 gay men born since the passing of the Homosexual Law Reform Act in 1986, whose life experiences have been very different to earlier generations of gay New Zealand men.
+A Queer Existence is a major documentary project that uses photographic portraiture and oral history to record the life experiences of a group of 27 gay men born since the passing of the Homosexual Law Reform Act in 1986, whose life experiences have been very different to earlier generations of gay New Zealand men.
 Candid, powerful and affecting, the first-person narratives of A Queer Existence form a valuable and unique insight into how gay men continue to have to step out of the main stream and face their own challenges as they forge their queer identities.

 MARK BEEHRE trained as a specialist physician (MB, ChB, FRACP), and has continued to work part-time in medicine while studying and practising photography.
-His work sits at the intersection of documentary, portraiture and social history and is concerned with questions of identity, belonging and the lifelong quest for intimacy.

 PUBLISHED: September 2021

 ISBN: 9780995146570

 Limpbound, 225 x 210mm.
 344 pages. \$45